eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ### 2.1 Building Your First Example

 To test the complete workflow of building a DDS based application a simple _Hello World!_ is used.
-Although this application does not reveal all the power of building a data centric application, it has the merit to introduce you to the basic steps to build a DDS application.
+Although this application does not reveal all the power of building a data-centric application, it has the merit to introduce you to the basic steps to build a DDS application.

-This chapter focuses on build this example, without analyzing the source code, that will be the subject of the next chapter.
+This chapter focuses on building this example, without analyzing the source code, which will be the subject of the next chapter.

 The procedure used to build the _Hello World!_ example can also be used for building your own applications.

 On Linux, if you have not specified an installation directory, it is advised to copy the Cyclone DDS examples to your preferred directory.
-Otherwise, you can find them your `<install-location> directory` as mentioned in the previous chapter.
+Otherwise, you can find them in your `<install-location> directory` as mentioned in the previous chapter.

 Six files are available under the _Hello_ _World!_ root directory to support building the example.
 And for this chapter, we mainly describe the **CMakeLists.txt, HelloWorldData.idl, publisher.c,** and **subscriber.c**.

 ### 2.2 Building the HelloWorld! application with CMake

 In the previous sections, building the _Hello_ _World!_ example is done by default during the Cyclone build process.
-However, the _Hello_ _World!_ example can also be build using the[CMaketool](http://cmake.org/), although you can obviously build with your native compilers and preferred toolchains.
+However, the _Hello_ _World!_ example can also be build using the[CMake tool](http://cmake.org/), although you can obviously build with your native compilers and preferred toolchains.

-[CMake](http://cmake.org/) is an open-source, cross-platform family of tools designed to build, test and package software.
-It is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles, projects and workspaces of your development environment.
+[CMake](http://cmake.org/) is an open-source, cross-platform family of tools designed to build, test, and package software.
+It is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles, projects, and workspaces of your development environment.
 CMake's main strength is build portability.
-The same CMake input files will build with GNU make, Visual studio 6,7,8 IDEs, borland make, nmake, and XCode etc...
+The same CMake input files will build with GNU make, Visual studio 6,7,8 IDEs, Borland make, nmake, and XCode, etc...

 Another advantage of CMake is building out-of-source.
 It simply works out-of-the-box.
 There are two important reasons to choose this:

-- Easy cleanup(no cluttering the source tree).
+- Easy cleanup (no cluttering the source tree).
 Simply remove the build directory if you want to start from scratch.
 - Multiple build targets.
 It's possible to have up-to-date Debug and Release targets, without having to recompile the entire tree.
 For systems that do cross-platform compilation, it is easy to have up-to-date builds for the host and targetplatform.

 There are a few other benefits to CMake, but that is out of the scope of this document.

 In order to use CMake you need to provide a CMakeLists.txt.
-A sample CMakeList file can be found at `<install-location>/share/CycloneDDS /examples/helloworld/`
+A sample CMakeList file can be found at `<install-location>/share/CycloneDDS/examples/helloworld/`

 The content of the CMakeLists.txt is illustrated below:

 ```
 cmake_minimum_required(VERSION 3.5)

 if (NOT TARGET CycloneDDS::ddsc)
     # Find the CycloneDDS package.
 If it is not in a default location, try
     # finding it relative to the example where it most likely resides.
     find_package(CycloneDDS REQUIRED PATHS
+"${CMAKE_SOURCE_DIR}/../../")
-"${CMAKE_SOURCE_DIR}/../../") endif()
+endif()

 # This is a convenience function, provided by the CycloneDDS package,
 # that will supply a library target related the the given idl file.